dimanikulin/dimanikulin/DAGProposedSolution_en.md

 Reports plugins and integration points are designed as dynamic libraries that can be easily added, removed, and configured at runtime.

 ## Deployment View - Cloud

 <img src="./Images/DAGProposedSolution5.png" alt="DAG Proposed Solution 5.png" />

 **Cloud deployment** involves the utilization of two computing nodes for installation.
 Due to the potentially high **CPU usage** of the Machine Learning process, it is recommended to allocate a dedicated machine for this purpose within the cloud pipeline.

-# Integration with UML Design Tools:
+# Integration with UML Design Tools

 As previously mentioned, the proposed solution should seamlessly integrate with offline **UML design** tools, including:

 - Microsoft Visio